Introducing my son who serves in the US Navy

 It was difficult for my son to tell me he was going into the service, because he knew it would be hard on me, and tried to soften things by inviting his enlisted friend's mother over, so I had someone to talk to who had already walked these steps, and could reassure me he would be fine.
 One of the mom's I met recently told me what she did when her son told her he was joining the service; she hid her son's ID and social security card, so he couldn't leave, at least not right away.
 I wished I had thought of it, but also knew that there was nothing I could ever say or do that was going to change my son's mind.

-You may never meet my son, or know his story, but he is someone everyone should know.
+You may never meet my son, or know of his experiences, but he is someone everyone should know.
 He is a young man who sees the service of others before himself as the only way of life.
 A young man who believes in God, holds the highest level of integrity, and honor; he understands the value of hard work, and giving, he is also kind, loving and respectful, and surrounded by family and friends who love and appreciate him.
 He loves being outdoors, hiking, biking, surfing, body boarding, and someone who successfully completed the Iron Man.
 There are several photos of him doing different things in our gallery.
 I've always said and believed, I must have done something right in my life to have been blessed with his beautiful life, as my son.

 I ask you to take time every now and then to do something nice for a veteran, service woman or man.
 If you believe in God, say a prayer for their protection and safety.
 Say a prayer for peace.
 Below are some links to different organizations that support our military in different ways.
 We're not related to them in anyway, their links are here only for convenience and ease of reference.
 There is also an organization called Charity Watch (http://charitywatch.org), that has a wealth of information, and investigates, and rates other charities.